oobabooga/text-generation-webui/Using-LoRAs.md

 python finetune.py
 ```

 It just worked.
-It runs at 22.32s/it, with 1170 iterations in total, so about 7 hours and a half of training to get a LoRA.
+It runs at 22.32s/it, with 1170 iterations in total, so about 7 hours and a half for training a LoRA.
 RTX 3090, 18153MiB VRAM used, drawing maximum power (350W, room heater mode).